colehank/PictorialSJT/README.md

 # PictorialSJT
-An automatic generation method of image scene judgment test based on AI.
+An automatic generation method of *Pictorial Situation judgment test* based on AI(LanguageModel& ImageGenModel).